EDUS 101. Teacher Cadet Program. 3 Hours.

 EDUS 607.
 Advanced Educational Psychology for Elementary Teachers.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online, hybrid or face-to-face).
 3 credits.
 Application of the principles of psychology to the teaching-learning process in the elementary classroom.
 Discussion will focus on the comprehensive development of individual learning experiences and educational programs from the point of view of the educator and administrator.
 Crosslisted as: PSYC 607.

 EDUS 608.
 Educational Statistics.
 3 Hours.